 Conservation and restoration

 Lakes380 – Our lakes’ health: past, present, future notes that prior to its scientific study, environmental data existed for fewer than 5% of our 3,800 lakes, and these datasets typically covered less than 20–30 years.
-Land, Air, Water Aotearoa (LAWA) notes that only 127 of Aotearoa’s lakes are regularly monitored for concentrations of total nitrogen and total phosphorus, water clarity and algae levels.
+Land, Air, Water Aotearoa (LAWA) notes that only 127 of Aotearoa New Zealand’s lakes are regularly monitored for concentrations of total nitrogen and total phosphorus, water clarity and algae levels.
 These measues are used to determine overall lake condition.

 Lake monitoring enables scientists to obtain an overview of the health of a lake and to look for changes to its state over time.
 It’s very important that iwi, local groups, regional councils and others have this knowledge for the ongoing conservation of healthy lake ecosystems.
 This knowledge can also inform lake restoration and help prioritise protection.